Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Introduction

 Motivated by the studies mentioned above, this paper considers distributed observers for linear systems using {local sampling information and computation}.
-The main contributions are summarized as follows: \begin{enumerate} \item The design of distributed observers with aperiodic sampled-data information is proposed to estimate the state of the to-be-observed system that satisfies a jointly observable assumption. \item A maximum allowable sampling period is given to guarantee the convergence of the estimation error.
-As long as the sampling periods of all agents' dynamics are smaller than this maximum allowable bound, the estimation error will tend to zero exponentially.
-In addition, we give an algorithm to calculate the explicit upper bound of the sampling periods using a hybrid system technique. \item Compared with the existing results in \cite{su2011cooperative} and \cite{ding2013network}, the proposed study relaxes the observability requirement of existing results to tackle jointly observable assumption.
+The main contributions are summarized as follows: \begin{enumerate} \item The design of distributed observers with aperiodic sampled-data information is proposed to estimate the state of the to-be-observed system that satisfies a jointly observable assumption. \item An estimated bound for the sampling intervals is given to guarantee the convergence of the estimation error.
+As long as the sampling periods of all agents' dynamics are smaller than this estimated allowable sampling bound, the estimation error will tend to zero exponentially.
+In addition, we give an algorithm to calculate the explicit upper bound of the sampling periods using a hybrid system technique. \item Compared with the existing results in \cite{su2011cooperative} and \cite{ding2013network}, the proposed study relaxes the observability requirement of existing results to tackle the jointly observable assumption.
 Each agent can asymptotically complete the state of the LTI system to-be-observed using only its partial measurements and its neighbors' state estimates. \end{enumerate}

 The rest of this paper is organized as follows.
 In Section \ref{section2}, the problem is formulated.
 Some standard assumptions and lemmas are introduced.
 Section \ref{mainresults} is devoted to the design of distributed observers.
 A simulation example in Section \ref{numerexam} followed by brief conclusions in Section~\ref{conlu}.